Family, Health, Relationships, School

 “I tell God, ‘I surrender to you.
 I know I am a child of God, I know I am loved, I am favoured by You’,” she said.

-Jeff too, is also able to support her through the flashbacks and talk her out of moments of depression.
+Jeff is also able to support her through the flashbacks and talk her out of moments of depression.

-Each time the flashbacks happened, Qi Qi found that she needed to forgive the people who had inflicted the pain on her.
+Each time the flashbacks happened, Qi Qi found that she needed to forgive the people who had inflicted pain on her.

 “As much as I asked God for healing, I also had to ask Him to help me forgive those who had hurt me.

-“It was an ongoing process that helped to free me from pain and fear, and have closure,” she said.
+“It was an ongoing process that helped to free me from pain and fear, and to have closure,” she said.

 “Perhaps I will just hug my original family if they want to find me.”